lojey/phase1project/README.md

 Introduction
 CarryCo Courier Services provides an efficient courier service experience.
 It offers real-time tracking, instant booking, notification alerts, route optimization, and detailed courier profiles to enhance user experience.

+TECHNOLOGIES USED
+    -HTML
+    -CSS
+    -JavaScript

+PROJECT SETUP
+    -Create a new project folder
+    -Clone the repository
+    -Navigate to the projects directory.
+    -Code . to be directed to VS code

 Features
 Real-time Tracking
 Instant Booking